• Skip to primary navigation

 Q: What does the basic interface circuitry for a thermistor look like?

-A: Many circuits and even dedicated ICs exist for this application, and they all use either a source driving current into the device and measuring the voltage drop or a voltage source placed across it and measuring current flow.
+Many circuits and even dedicated ICs exist for this application, and they all use either a source driving current into the device and measuring the voltage drop or a voltage source placed across it and measuring current flow.
 The basic circuit can then be expanded with calibration and compensation functions, fault and wire-break detection, an A/D converter, and more.

 Q: Can you show examples?

-A: Figure 5 shows a basic current source driving the thermistor and a voltage source.
+Figure 5 shows a basic current source driving the thermistor and a voltage source.
 Although they look similar, there is a distinct difference in the current source setup compared to a voltage source (VREF) and what is measured in each case.

 Conclusion

 Thermistors provide designers with a viable option for temperature measurement in the right situations and applications.
-They are often judged versus thermocouples and RTDs, and they can be cost-effective, high-performance sensors in many applications, but they are not appropriate or suitable for others.
+They are often judged against thermocouples and RTDs, and they can be cost-effective, high-performance sensors in many applications, but they are not appropriate or suitable for others.

 Related EE World content